rubyreferences/rubyref/intermediate/sanitized/ext/openssl/OpenSSL.md

 ### SSL client

-An SSL client is created with a TCP socket and the context. `SSLSocket#connec't must be called to initiate the SSL handshake and start encryption.
+An SSL client is created with a TCP socket and the context. `SSLSocket#connect` must be called to initiate the SSL handshake and start encryption.
 A key and certificate are not required for the client socket.